wpsharks/ubuntu-bootstrap/src/wordpress/dev/README.md

 There are two log files on the server related to OpenVPN.
 One is `/var/log/openvpn/error.log` and the other is `/var/log/openvpn/status.log`.
 You may also find OpenVPN-related data in `/var/log/syslog`.

-As far as I can tell, none of these monitor your browing habits, they just log initial VPM connections, errors, and other protocol exchanges at verbosity level `3` (normal).
+As far as I can tell, none of these monitor your browing habits, they just log initial VPN connections, errors, and other protocol exchanges at verbosity level `3` (normal).
 Having said that, if you are concerned about security, please feel free to review `/bootstrap/src/openvpn/.conf`.
 That's the OpenVPN server configuration file.

 ### Sharing Your VPN w/ Others